icerpc/icerpc-docs/pages/docs/icerpc-core/protocols-and-transports/protocol-compatibility.md

 ice connections accepts only ice connections.
 The same is true for icerpc: a server listening for icerpc connections accepts only icerpc connections.

-IceRPC does not provide an upgrade mechanism to upgrade an ice connection to a newer and more capable icerpc connection in the event the server application supports both ice and icerpc.

 ## Listening for both ice and icerpc connections

 A server application does not have to be ice-only or icerpc-only because it can easily create two servers: